Sitemap Event Validation

 The Logs tab provides messages related to the JavaScript code errors flagged by the Sitemap JS code editor.
 However, it’s advisable to use a more robust JavaScript validation tool to investigate JavaScript syntax issues and code execution errors flagged in the Sitemap JS code editor.

-The following image shows the Current Page tab of the Sitemap Editor.
+This image shows the Current Page tab of the Sitemap Editor.

 The Current Page tab displays all Sitemap objects configured and executed on the current page shown in the browser, including: